agrawal-rohit/grimoire/templates/typescript/package/shared/CONTRIBUTING.mustache.md

 When you push a tag, the release workflow kicks in and:

-1. Syncs the version in `package.json`
-2. Installs dependencies and builds the package
+1. Installs dependencies and builds the package
-3. Publishes to npm with the appropriate tag (`latest`, `rc`, `beta`, or `alpha`)
+2. Publishes to npm with the appropriate tag (`latest`, `rc`, `beta`, or `alpha`)
-4. Generates a changelog from your conventional commits using git-cliff
+3. Generates a changelog from your conventional commits using [git-cliff](https://git-cliff.org/)
-5. Creates a GitHub Release with the changelog attached
+4. Creates a GitHub Release with the changelog

-All of this happens automatically.
-You just push the tag.
+5. Generates the updated `CHANGELOG.md` and bumps the `package.json` version in the repository

 ### Things to Remember

 - Keep `package.json` version at `0.0.0` in the repo — never bump it manually
 - Don't commit version changes — CI handles that during release
 - Tag format matters: `v1.2.3` for stable, `v1.2.3-rc.1` for pre-releases
+- [npm trusted publishing](https://docs.npmjs.com/trusted-publishers) must be configured on npmjs.com

 ## Dependencies